-Gross income from the retail sales is summed.
-Allowable deductions and exempt sales are reported and then subtracted from gross sales to arrive at taxable income.
-Taxable income is multiplied by 8.35% to calculate sales tax due.
+Gross income from the retail sales are summed.
+Allowable deductions and exempt sales are reported on the front of the sales tax report and then subtracted from gross sales to arrive at taxable income.
+Taxable income is multiplied by 9.30% to calculate sales tax due.
 You can apply, report, and pay taxes online at www.aztaxes.gov.